-C.6.5.3.1 The Neighbourhood Centre Area designation on Schedule "C.6.C." is intended primarily for community uses and facilities which serve the neighbourhood as a whole, including elementary schools, neighbourhood parks, community centres, arenas, and local institutional and commercial uses and to a limited extent, compatible high density residential These areas are designed to support the community structure as established in Schedule "C.6.A" by providing focal points for each neighbourhood.
+C.6.5.3.1 The Neighbourhood Centre Area designation on Schedule "C.6.D" is intended primarily for community uses and facilities which serve the neighbourhood as a whole, including elementary schools, neighbourhood parks, community centres, arenas, and local institutional and commercial uses and to a limited extent, compatible high density residential development.
+These areas are designed to support the community structure as established in Schedule "C.6.A" by providing focal points for each neighbourhood.

-- C.6.5.3.2 The Neighbourhood Centre Area designation on Schedule "C.6.C." means that the main permitted uses shall be uses which by their activity, scale and design are compatible adjacent with residential uses and which primarily serve the adjacent neighbourhood, including elementary schools, transit stops, postal outlets, parks and open space systems including trails, community recreational and leisure facilities, places of worship, day care facilities and convenience commercial and office uses and other similar local institutional and commercial uses.
+- C.6.5.3.2 The Neighbourhood Centre Area designation on Schedule "C.6.D" means that the main permitted uses shall be uses which by their activity, scale and design are compatible adjacent with residential uses and which primarily serve the adjacent neighbourhood, including elementary schools, transit stops, postal outlets, parks and open space systems including trails, community recreational and leisure facilities, places of worship, day care facilities and convenience commercial and office uses and other similar local institutional and commercial uses.
 Public/private partnerships for the provision of community facilities will be encouraged and may incorporate certain limited uses not specifically identified as permitted if required to ensure their viability.
-The following additional uses may also be permitted: - High density residential development with a minimum density of 70 units per net hectare and a maximum density of 100 units per net hectare in accordance with the policies of subsections 3.3.3.3 and 3.3.3.5 of this Plan; - b) Special needs housing in accordance with the policies of subsection 3.2.3.4 of this Plan, and supportive housing; and, - Home Occupation uses in accordance with the policies of c) subsection 3.2.3.8 of this Plan.
+The following additional uses may also be permitted: - a) High density residential development with a minimum density of 70 units per net hectare and a maximum density of 100 units per net hectare in accordance with the policies of subsections 3.3.3.3 and 3.3.3.5 of this Plan; - b) Shared housing in accordance with the policies of subsection 3.2.3.3 of this Plan, and supportive housing; and, - c) Home Occupation uses in accordance with the policies of subsection 3.2.3.8 of this Plan; and, d) For the lands, designated Neighbourhood Centre Area at 1287 Costigan Road, shall be developed in accordance with Specific Policy Area No. 30 and Section 3.3.3.5 of this Plan.